ARMmbed/TLSSocket/README.md

+## DEPRECATED

+This repository is deprecated.
+The code has been integrated into Mbed OS, so no developent will happen here anymore.

+`TLSSocket` is now in Mbed OS master, and will be published in Mbed OS 5.11

 ## TLSSocket

 TLSSocket provides the ability to easily secure any stream based socket connection, for example TCP stream.
 This allows existing protocol libraries to be used through secure connections.